sethfuller/tips/tech_tips/Software_Development/emacs_tips.md

 | [Emacs Elisp Manual](https://ftp.gnu.org/old-gnu/Manuals/elisp-manual-20-2.5/html_node/elisp_toc.html) |                                                       |

 ### Setup Multiple Emacs Copies with Different Icons
+    Doing this will cause multiple copies of Emacs to run at once if you open both the original and new Emacs apps.

     To get alternative icons:
     1. cd ~/<some_dir> (to clone emacs-icons-project into)
     2. git clone https://github.com/emacsfodder/emacs-icons-project.git